codeheaven-io/codeheaven.io/_posts/2015-07-15-how-to-use-axios-as-your-http-client.markdown

 ## Sending custom headers with axios

-To send custom headers supply an object containing the headers as your last arguments.
+To send custom headers supply an object containing the headers as the last argument:

 ```js
 var config = {